webhintio/hint/docs/contributor-guide/rules/index.md

 ### Interact with other services

-You can develop a rule that integrates with other services. `sonar` integrates with a few like `ssllabs`.
+You can develop a rule that integrates with other services. `sonarwhal` integrates with a few like `ssllabs`.

 Because these online tools usually take a few seconds to return the